damiant/dust/roadmap.md

 - 🔥 Unresponsive after a certain amount of use???
 - 🔥 Nearby apparently did not work for some - even when location enabled
 - 🔵 Add changelog to whatchanged text
-- 🔴 Dark side of the mug has a 27 hour event
 - 🟠 All day events for Burning Man are entered as 2 x12 hour.
 Need to clean these up
 - 🔵 If you favorite an event and return to the event list it is not starred (maybe for recurring)
 - 🔴💚 Add a timeout for the "getting location".
 Set to 10 seconds